 What is Breast Density?

-Breast density is the ratio of dense tissue to the total volume of the breast:
+Breast density is the ratio of volume of dense tissue to the total volume of the breast:

-- High breast density means there is a greater amount of fibroglandular breast tissue compared to fat.
+- High breast density means there is a greater volume of fibroglandular breast tissue compared to fat.

-- Low breast density means there is a greater amount of fat compared to fibroglandular breast tissue.
+- Low breast density means there is a greater volume of fat compared to fibroglandular breast tissue.

 This is important because on a mammogram, fat in the breast looks dark and the denser fibroglandular breast tissue looks light gray or white.
 Cancer can also appear white on a mammogram, which makes it is harder to interpret mammograms in women with dense breasts.
 This results in a decrease in the sensitivity of the mammogram, which may impact early detection in women with dense breasts.
 According to research, 35 percent of breast cancer goes undetected by mammography in women with dense breasts, as density masks the appearance of tumors.